moeenn/feather-css/README.md

 Skeleton CSS is great but it is missing quite a few things.
 This is where this project comes into the picture.
 Elements have been added that I felt were missing from the Skeleton CSS.
 This project is very much a **Work in Progress**.

 # Credit
-* All credit goes to the original creators of Skeleton CSS.
+All credit goes to the original creators of Skeleton CSS.
 Without their excellent work this project would not be possible.
 Show them some love
   * [Website](http://getskeleton.com/)
   * [Github](https://github.com/dhg/Skeleton/)

-* Font **Rubik** is used for typography.
-The font was designed by **Meir Sadan** of **Hubert and Fischer** and can be found on [Google Fonts](https://fonts.google.com/specimen/Rubik)

 # Features and Changes
 ## Event Colors